-As of now, the national New America Fellows Program we are discussing here supports a number of our fellowships, including our general pool of New America Fellows, our Emerson Fellows, our Carnegie Fellows (special funding we have for academics in international affairs), our inaugural class of New Arizona Fellows (a partnership between New America and the Center for the Future of Arizona), a New America Cybersecurity Initiative Fellow, a Walton Family Foundation Fellow, and some of our Future of War Fellows.
+As of now, the National New America Fellows Program we are discussing here supports a number of our fellowships, including our general pool of New America Fellows, our Emerson Fellows, our Carnegie Fellows (special funding we have for academics in international affairs), New Arizona Fellows (a partnership between New America and the Center for the Future of Arizona), a New America Cybersecurity Initiative Fellows, a Walton Family Foundation Fellows, and some of our Future of War Fellows.
 You can see a full roster of the fellows that we support here.

 All of these Fellows have been vetted through our general application process—there are no special deadlines or application procedures for these different aforementioned fellowships.